Changes (Tupac Shakur song)

-"Changes" is a song by American rapper 2Pac featuring vocals by the group Talent first released as a single from Shakur's greatest hits compilation on October 13, 1998.
-The song makes references to the war on drugs, the treatment of black people by the police, racism, the reconciliation between the black and white people in America, the perpetuation of poverty and its accompanying vicious-cycle value system in urban African American culture, and the difficulties of life in the ghetto.
-"Changes" samples Bruce Hornsby and the Range’s song "The Way It Is".
+"Changes" is a song by American rapper 2Pac.
+It was recorded in 1992 before being remixed and released as a single from Shakur's Greatest Hits compilation on October 13, 1998.
+The song features Talent, an R&B trio from Kansas City consisting of Marlon "Castor Troy" Hatcher, Keith "Casino" Murrell and Ernest "Bishop" Dixon that was active from 1998 to 2005.
+The song discusses societal conflicts, particually race relations and classism, at times contrasting with broader global conflicts and difficulties of life in the ghetto.

+"Changes" samples Bruce Hornsby and the Range's 1986 song "The Way It Is".
+The chorus was sung by Talent.
+"Changes" received a nomination for Best Rap Solo Performance at the 2000 Grammy Awards, making it the only posthumous song to be nominated in this category.
+The song is widely regarded as one of Shakur's greatest songs, as well as one of the greatest rap songs of all time.
+In 2017, Consequence ranked the song number two on their list of the 20 greatest Tupac Shakur songs.

 Production and recording

 The song was originally recorded during his tenure at Interscope Records in 1992 and was produced by Big D The Impossible (Deon Evans).
 "Changes" was later remixed in 1998 by Poke from Trackmasters.

 The song re-uses lines from "I Wonder If Heaven Got a Ghetto" which was recorded during the same year, and samples the 1986 hit "The Way It Is" by Bruce Hornsby and the Range.
 The chorus of "The Way It Is" was slightly reworded and sung by Talent and was used for this song.
 At times Tupac re-used lines from other unreleased songs because he planned to make an updated version at a later date.
 However, since his death many of the unreleased and unmastered songs have been officially released.

 The remixed version released in 1998 has notably different percussion, and a few minor changes to the musical elements.
 The chorus on the original track features a notable difference in a vocal sample of the line, "It's like that and that's the way it is", from Run DMC's "It's Like That", which is also played twice during the intro.
 The second chorus adds the Ice Cube line, "Dope dealers, you're as bad as the police", from his song, "Us".
 The third chorus omits the Ice Cube sample and adds B-boy-style chant with an unknown person repeating, "Clap your hands and feel it, clap your hands and feel it!" until the song ends.